Xamariners/Full-Stack-Developer-Course/CAPSTONE 01 - Software Development Fundamentals/README.md

 --Display all Courses<br>
 --Display All Students<br>

-Course:- Course will have :-
+Course:- Course will have :-<br>
---Course name:- This is compulsory field.
+--Course name:- This is compulsory field.<br>
---Students :- Students will have following details.
+--Students :- Students will have following details.<br>
---Student name :- Name of student.This is compulsory.
+--Student name :- Name of student.This is compulsory.<br>
---Course name :- This is referred from the course.
+--Course name :- This is referred from the course.<br>
 --Grade :- Grade of Student.
-Passed , Failed and Excelled.
+Passed , Failed and Excelled.<br>

 ## Day 1